 What’s Fertility Awareness?

-Fertility awareness (aka “FAM”) is the use of methods to monitor your ovulation and prevent pregnancy.
+Fertility Awareness Methods (aka “FAM”) are the methods used to monitor your ovulation and prevent pregnancy.
 It is also known as “natural family planning” or “the rhythm method”.

 FAMs are approximately 76-88% efficient.
 So this means that approximately 12-24 couples who use FAMs each year will become pregnant, depending on the method used.
 They work even better if you combine multiple FAMs.